The Community Calendar is your one-stop shop for community events in the Packet region.

 FRIENDSHIP & FUN

-Every 2nd Tuesday from 8:15-9:45 pm at BAYNet come and join us for friendship and fun!
+Every second Tuesday from 8:15-9:45 p.m. at BAYNet come and join us for friendship and fun.
 If you are a young adult or know of others who feel a little isolated from social activities, this just may be what you are looking for.
-For more information please contact Shelley at 468-1044 or text at 647-283-5847 or call Eliza at 468-7812.
+For information contact Shelley at 468-1044 or text at 647-283-5847 or call Eliza at 468-7812.

 RUG HOOKING GROUP

-We meet at the Bill Davis Chalet every Tuesday afternoon from 1:30 to 4:00pm.
-For more information, contact Diane Hodder, 466-1496 or Hodder_Diane@hotmail.
+We meet at the Bill Davis Chalet every Tuesday afternoon from 1:30-4 pm.
+For information, contact Diane Hodder, 466-1496 or Hodder_Diane@hotmail.

 DO YOU NEED SUPPORT TO LOSE WEIGHT?